 Actions + Behaviors = Consequences

 Finding accurate information in a safe and thoughtful way on cold cases is the first step in online sleuthing.
-We've compiled an Citizen Detective guide to help you sharpen your skills, download it today to build your digital toolkit and moving up in the detective ranks.
+We’ve compiled a Citizen Detective guide to help you sharpen your skills, download it today to build your digital toolkit and moving up in the detective ranks.